hero media

 Slot Canyon lookout boasts unbeatable cliffside views.
 (Image: DParsons DPE)

 The entire self-guided Grade 4 walk from Tomaree Head Summit to Birubi Point stretches 27 kilometres.
-It takes approximately two to three days to complete, but hikers can join or leave the walk at multiple points.
-Those not wanting to commit to the full stint should consider one of the shorter routes:
+It takes approximately two to three days to complete, but hikers can undertake shorter sections of the trail:

-• Tomaree Head Summit walk: A Grade 5, 2.2-kilometre return walk that rewards hikers with spectacular views across Port Stephens and the surrounding coastline.
+• Tomaree Head Summit walk: A Grade 5, 2.2-kilometre return walk rewarding hikers with spectacular views across Port Stephens and the surrounding coastline.

 • Boat Harbour to Fishermans Bay: An easy to moderate six-kilometre (one-way) walk with coastal forest, secluded beaches and coastal headlands.